pharo-ai/linear-models-posts/using-linear-regression.md

 yTest := bostonHousingTestDF column: 'MEDV'.
 ```

-Finally, as our linear regression model only accepts array and not DataFrame objects (for now!), we need to convert the DataFrame into an array.
-We can do that only sending the message `asArray`.
+Finally, as our linear regression model only accepts `SequenceableCollection` and not `DataFrame` objects (for now!), we need to convert the DataFrame into an array.
+We can do that only sending the message `asArray` or `asArrayOfRows`.

 ```st
 "Converting the DataFrame into an array of arrays For using it in the linear model.